FiligranHQ/xtm-mcp/opencti_mcp/README.md

 The goal of this MCP server is to provide an interface for interacting with an OpenCTI instance via its GraphQL API.
 To achieve this, we define a set of tools that help the agent introspect the schema, list available types and corresponding fields, and run or validate queries against your OpenCTI server.
 At this point, we focus on queries (i.e. reading the data).
 We plan to handle mutations in the near future.

+## Python compatibility

+- Tested with Python 3.10+
+- The codebase targets Python 3.10 (see `pyproject.toml` mypy config).
+Newer versions (3.11/3.12) should work as well.

 ## Install

 Run the following from the repository root: